Dave-team/Knowledge-base/Tools.md

 Todoist
 - All checkbox kind of to-dos
 - Quick notes that pop up in my mind
+- Reminders
+- Books to download
+- List of things to buy
+- Notes to put in journal
 - Great because it seemingly works between macOS and iOS

 Google Docs